 Or visit La Baie des Singes, a quirky fish restaurant that's another local haunt.
 Note that this involves a ten-minute walk up steps over the rocks to a promontory and is not suitable for people with limited mobility (though it's easily accessible by boat).

-Metro line 2, stop Castellane, bus 19 to the end of the route (Montredon), then bus 20.
+Metro line 1 or 2, stop Castellane, bus 19 to the end of the route (Montredon), then bus 20.
 Or by batobus from the Old Port to Pointe Rouge and then from Pointe Rouge to Goudes.